Outsiders on the inside

 The Hay Festival is part of our annual calendar, and we love the array of readings, talks, debates; the activities for the kids and parties for grownups.
 But there’s much more to see and do in and around Hay-on-Wye than the Festival, and our visits are always busy.

 Shop, drink, dine

 Shopping in Hay-on-Wye is fun.
 Of course, the town is famed for its many bookshops.
-Most people talk about the beautifully restored Booth’s Books, but some of the smaller businesses are worth a mention, too.
-Rose’s Books specialise in rare and out-of-print children’s books and is a wonderful place to buy gifts or just to wallow in nostalgia.
+Most people talk about the beautifully restored Richard Booth’s Books, but some of the smaller businesses are worth a mention, too.
+Stella & Rose's Books specialises in rare and out-of-print children’s books and is a wonderful place to buy gifts or just to wallow in nostalgia.
 Also hard to resist is Murder and Mayhem, the crime and horror bookshop, with two floors of classic detective and mystery novels.

 There’s more to Hay than just books, and if Jamie goes missing he can often be found trawling through the second-hand vinyl at Haystacks, with its wide and well-ordered selection.
 Or he’ll be looking through the eclectic range of retro homewares, clothes and furniture at The Old Electric Shop – who also has a lovely café during the day, and sometimes have live music and deliciously potent cocktails in the evening; well worth a visit.
 Hay is not short of places to eat and drink.
-There’s a beautiful beer garden at Kilverts (site of the original Hay Festival).
 The Old Black Lion does high-end pub-grub and offers B&B. They also have a decent wine list, and offer a good range of well-kept local ales.

 Boats, bikes and by foot

 While the town itself has many charms, perhaps its best feature is its location.
 With the Black Mountains and the Brecon Beacons, the winding River Wye, lakes and forests, there is no shortage of ways to enjoy the stunning scenery.